aalexanderfc/FloorHeaterDashboard/README.md

 ## Project Overview

 The Floor Heater Dashboard project is a comprehensive IoT solution for monitoring and controlling floor heating systems.
 It integrates a PID controller for efficient temperature regulation, differential equations for accurate flow simulation, and a user-friendly dashboard for real-time data visualization.
 This project addresses the limitations of conventional floor heating systems by providing precise temperature control, reduced energy consumption, and enhanced comfort.
+This project is a Proof of Concept (PoC) and uses simulated sensor data for demonstration purposes.

 ### Key Features